 - Closed Captions - these are subtitles on videos that viewers can turn on/off.
 A good example is how you can turn on/off captions on your television or even on some YouTube videos.

 - Open Captions - these captions that are permanently burned-in to your video.
 You cannot turn off open captions and you'll most commonly find them on content shared on social media, like Instagram stories.
 If you do caption a video with open captions, it is highly recommended you obtain the SRT file so you can make unexpected edits, or import into other media that accepts this file format for subtitling, like YouTube.
-Click here to learn how to create SRT files.
+Click here to learn how to create SRT file.

 Captioning is easy